MTG/CIPI/backend/README.md

 1. Use Linux (optional, but recommended)
 > If you have Windows, you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)

+- you must install https://imagemagick.org/script/download.php for processing the pdf
+- and downdload from the gdrive the models folder and put it in the backend folder
+- pip install -r requeriments.txt

 2. Ensure you have Python 3.8 or later installed
 ```bash
 python3 -V